-Due to the evolving nature of our industry and competitors, we believe that it is difficult for any market participant, including us, to provide precise data on the market or our industry.
-However, we believe that the market and industry data we present in this annual report provide accurate estimates of the market and our place in it.
+Nevertheless, due to the evolving nature of our industry and competitors, we believe that it is difficult for any market participant, including us, to provide precise data on the market or our industry.
+However, we believe that the market and industry data we present in this annual report provide accurate estimates of the market and our market position.
 Forecasts and other forward-looking information obtained from these sources are subject to the same qualifications and uncertainties as other forward-looking statements in this annual report.
 We have no reason to believe any of this information or these reports are inaccurate in any material respect and believe and act as if they are reliable.
-In addition, the data that we compile internally and our estimates have not been verified by an independent source.
-None of the publications, reports or other published industry sources referred to in this annual report, we have not sought or obtained the consent of any of these sources to include such market data in this annual report.
+In addition, the data and estimates that we compile internally have not been verified by an independent source.
+Except as disclosed in this annual report, we have not sought or obtained the consent of any of these sources to include such market data in this annual report.